Cord blood infusions aim to slow Alzheimer's decline

 Summary

-This study tests whether infusions of cells from umbilical cord blood can help people with mild-to-moderate Alzheimer's disease.
-Thirty participants will receive either a low dose, high dose, or a placebo (salt water) over five sessions.
-Researchers will track changes in thinking, daily living skills, and blood markers for six months to see if the treatment is safe and effective.
+This study tests whether infusions of cells from umbilical cord blood can help people with mild to moderate Alzheimer's disease.
+Thirty participants will receive either a low dose, high dose, or a placebo (salt water) through an IV once a week for four weeks, plus a fifth dose a month later.
+Researchers will track changes in thinking, daily living skills, and blood markers over six months to see if the treatment is safe and effective.

 Disclaimer Read more